Skip to content

 Configuration

 CodeTeleport stores its configuration in a single JSON file.
-This file is created automatically when you log in and is used by both the codeteleport CLI and the codeteleport-mcp server.
+This file is created when you run codeteleport setup and is used by both the codeteleport CLI and the codeteleport-mcp server. setup is also where you pick your coding agent (Claude Code, Codex, or Antigravity).

 ~/.codeteleport/config.json

-The full path is $HOME/.codeteleport/config.json on both macOS and Linux.
+The full path is $HOME/.codeteleport/config.json on macOS and Linux, and %USERPROFILE%\.codeteleport\config.json (e.g. C:\Users\alice\.codeteleport\config.json) on Windows.
 There is no global or system-level config — each user account has its own.

 A typical config file looks like this: